Tell Congress and Governors: Climate Action Now!

 Take Action for Great Blue Heron and Clean Water

 From resolutions in Congress and the Environmental Protection Agency to nullify the wildlife-friendly Clean Water Rule, to decisions by state leaders allowing the release of toxic wastewater into rivers, to agencies failing to protect watersheds from contaminated run-off—clean water and healthy habitat has never been at greater risk!
-Urge your governor and members of Congress to live up to their responsibility, right now, to protect healthy habitat, clean water and vulnerable wildlife.

 One Vote.
 Over One Hundred Species.

 Hundreds of species, including the Florida panther, have benefited from the Land and Water Conservation Fund since its creation in 1964.

 But Congress has yet to provide funding this year for the Land and Water Conservation Fund.
 Until they act, this program won’t be able to help.

 A fatal, incurable wildlife disease is turning deer, elk, and even massive moose into wandering, listless versions of themselves.

 Please speak out for wild deer, moose and elk: urge your representative and senators to support and pass the Chronic Wasting Disease Management Act.

 Save Songbirds from Climate Change: Tell Congress to Invest in Clean Energy & Cars